Goss Academic Achievement Award

 African American and African Studies (AAS) is an interdisciplinary field of study in the humanities, arts and social science that is devoted to the history, culture, and politics of African descent communities worldwide.
 The department supports many groups and organizations dedicated to the academic and social needs of African American and African Studies majors and African Diaspora students at UC Davis in general.

 The African American and African Studies Department at UC Davis is proud to announce the competition for this year's Goss Academic Achievement Award.
 Through this award, AAS majors can receive $1000.
 This award cycle is currently open to upperclassmen (Juniors and Seniors).
+The application link is at the bottom of this page.

 The History of the Goss Academic Achievement Award